Qrucial/QRUCIAL-DAO/README.md

 We have a W3F grant approved and are working on the 1st milestone: [Proposal Repository](https://github.com/smilingSix/Grants-Program)

 QDAO wiki [can be found here](https://github.com/Qrucial/QRUCIAL-DAO/wiki).

-## Contributions & Code of Conduct

-Please follow the contributions guidelines as outlined in [`docs/CONTRIBUTING.adoc`](docs/CONTRIBUTING.adoc).
-In all communications and contributions, this project follows the [Contributor Covenant Code of Conduct](docs/CODE_OF_CONDUCT.md).